Wambyat/mah-notes/IITM/Deep Learning/Notes.md

 We want $\frac{\eta}{\sqrt{v_t+\epsilon}}$ to "decay" so that the sparse values can more effectively add to the history.

 AdaGrad does this effectively and sometimes too effectively.
 When this goes too far, non-sparse factors start to slow down in unintentional ways.
+DOES NOT OSCILLATE AROUND MINIMA.

-This is solved with RmsProp
+This is solved with RMSProp

-#### RMSProp
+### RMSProp

 The change is we reduce the ability for the history to grow.
-This is doe by a small change in the formula
+This is done by a small change in the formula

 $$
 v_t = \beta v_{t-1} + (1-\beta)\nabla w_t^2\\